978 words

 namespace: <release-namespace>

 Heads up: etcd enforces a ~1 MiB limit for Secret data.
-If you hit:
+Bump into this:

 Too long: must have at most 1048576 characters